PC: Jeanine Leblanc

 Are you struggling with anxiety?
 Are you willing to share your story with us?
 Send us an email!
 We'd love to hear it.

 Claire L. Smith is an Australian writer and filmmaker.
-Her creative work has been featured in Death and The Maiden, Hour Scribes, Luna Luna Magazine, Mookychick, Anti-Heroin Chic and Moonchild Magazine.
+Her creative work has been featured in Death and The Maiden, Horror Scribes, Luna Luna Magazine, Mookychick, Anti-Heroin Chic and Moonchild Magazine.
 A full list of her work can be found on her website.